u-boot/u-boot/doc/usage/cmd/part.rst

     varname
         an optional environment variable to store the list of partitions value into.

-The 'part start' commnad sets an environment variable to the start of the partition (in blocks), part can be either partition number or partition name.
+The 'part start' command sets an environment variable to the start of the partition (in blocks), part can be either partition number or partition name.

     interface